Australian Government OS-HELP Loan Scheme

 - not receive an OS-HELP loan from another higher education institution for an overlapping period

-- receive approval from RMIT Global Mobility for your overseas mobility activity
+- receive approval from RMIT Global Experience Office for your overseas mobility activity

 - not apply after the completion of your overseas mobility activity.

 OS-HELP definitions of full-time study whilst overseas